 Money with Maddie 14:30

 Yeah, so I mean, I'll start with what really got me into it was when I was 18.
-I was a lover of eyelash extensions and nails and pedicures, manicures, all of that and you just go through your bank statements and realize that is a lot of money to be spending every two to three weeks.
+I was a lover of eyelash extensions and nails and pedicures, manicures, all of that and you just go through your bank statements and realise that is a lot of money to be spending every two to three weeks.
 That is just you can't justify it by any means.
 And I thought there has to be a better way around this that I have to sacrifice what I love and still, you know, keep within a budget, but Cuz I have a lot of financial goals I'm trying to stick to now but I don't want to.
 Yeah, sacrifice, the my life, my lifestyle and what I love.
 So one of my biggest ones I love is Facebook groups.
 There are so many Facebook groups out there in every single region, capital city even obviously, Gold Coast isn't a capital city.
 But yeah, we've got Facebook groups for for men for women, especially to do with beauty treatments.
-So, you know, hair cuts, hair color, nails, massages, brows lashes, so many because there's a lot of apprentices and TAFE around that need volunteers to help practice and to do their final exams.
+So, you know, hair cuts, hair colour, nails, massages, brows lashes, so many because there's a lot of apprentices and TAFE around that need volunteers to help practice and to do their final exams.
 So if you can sign up to those Facebook groups, they're free to join.
 There are so many everyday people asking for volunteers just to give up their time for some free treatments, which is where I get all of my brows done my nails done, I get pedicures, massages, I got my hair done full head of foils, then instead of paying $450 I paid $0 and I just gave up some of my time for them to do their training on me and take some photos for their Instagram and I can tell you I'm pretty happy with it.
 So yeah,

 Dan Jovevski 16:16